slackapi/deno-slack-sdk/docs/functions-suggestion-handlers.md

 the [Slack API][api].
 One of the more compelling features available to app developers is the ability to use [Block Kit][block-kit] to add richness and depth to messages in Slack.
 Even better, [Block Kit][block-kit] supports a variety of [interactive components][interactivity]!
-This document explores the how to implement responding to interactions with [external-data-sourced Block Kit drop-down menus](https://api.slack.com/reference/block-kit/block-elements#external_select).
+This document explores how to implement responding to interactions with [external-data-sourced Block Kit drop-down menus](https://api.slack.com/reference/block-kit/block-elements#external_select).

 If you're already familiar with the main concepts underpinning Block Kit Suggestion Handlers,